zombodb/zombodb/AGGREGATE-BUILDER-API.md

     Buckets: Date_Histogram, Histogram, Filter, Filters, Range, Terms

 ## Examples
-If you want to do a query for the Sum it would look something like this:
+If you want perform a `sum` aggregation it would look something like this:
 ```
 SELECT * FROM zdb.sum_agg('example_agg', 'fieldname');
 ```

 Which will return

 ```
                     sum_agg
 -----------------------------------------------